 B. I make sure to sprinkle my keyword throughout the post.
 Not enough to be annoying, and not too little to be oblivious.

 C. I make sure that the description and tags have this keyword in here as well.

 So, these are just 5 steps to getting more targeted web traffic.
-If you want to learn other targeted web traffic strategies check out our free webinars below.
+If you want to learn other targeted web traffic strategies then get our Digital Marketing Sucks to Bucks Checklist by filling out the form below.